owlen/iridis/README.md

 ## What are we trying to do? ##

 Build a simple framework into which the different components required for healthy p2p coloredcoins commerce.

-At any design point we prefer completeness over complexity, but at any implementation point we prefer modularity over completeness.
-This way we are trying to ensure a clear path of development with a safe way for other contributors to participate.

 The most naive implementation for a trader should do the following: